 Prerequisite: The client in the WAN/NN has to know the network ID, the protocol and the physical device address of the server it wants to reach in the LAN.

-The DLMS/COSEM client (HES) sends every request, carried by a COSEM APDU, prefixed with four fields as shown in Figure C.2 using the protocol layer supporting the DLMS/COSEM AL on the WAN/NN.
+The DLMS®/COSEM client (HES) sends every request, carried by a COSEM APDU, prefixed with four fields as shown in Figure C.2 using the protocol layer supporting the DLMS®/COSEM AL on the WAN/NN.

 The gateway forwards each COSEM APDU carrying a .request service primitive to the appropriate network using the network ID and the physical device address contained in the pre-fixed fields.
-The client and server SAPs are extracted from the protocol layer supporting the DLMS/COSEM AL on the WAN/NN and inserted into the supporting layer of the DLMS/COSEM AL on the LAN.
+The client and server SAPs are extracted from the protocol layer supporting the DLMS®/COSEM AL on the WAN/NN and inserted into the supporting layer of the DLMS®/COSEM AL on the LAN.

 The APDUs carrying the requests do not have any prefix when they arrive in the end devices in the LAN.
 Every end device processes the request and provides the answer the same way as if it's connected directly to the client.